 Which figure for square footage should you use?
-Home size is one of the key figures used in comparisons, but you may have differing measurements to choose from, including;
+Home size is one of the key figures used in comparisons, but you may have different measurements to choose from, including:

 - builder appraiser

 Read Also: How To Prepare The Outside For An Open House

 Which one is right, and which one is best?
 The official figure is the one listed in the tax records; any other figure must be documented by a builder’s floor plan, an appraisal, or an official floor plan prepared by a company for a fee.